 2016-17 School Supply Drive Successful!

-Thanks to our members and friends, we were able to supply our partner school, King Elementary, with 60 "fully loaded" backpacks, 10 per grade level.
+Thanks to our members and friends, we supplied our partner school, King Elementary, with 60 "fully loaded" backpacks, 10 per grade level.
 With financial donations for this project, we were able to fill a few holes in the contents that were needed for the backpacks.
 Then, we helped hand out the backpacks to King students and their families at Back to School Night, August 30th.
 The school and community expressed their appreciation.
 Thanks to our many contributors!
-It matters.
+You matter.

 This Year at King